“You should never call a psychopath a psychopath. It upsets them.” — Villanelle

 7. Hornsey Town Hall, London (Hotel Atlasov, Moscow)

-The most striking English filming location is the beautifully preserved Hornsey Town Hall in London.
-Built in 1933, Hornsey plays the role of Moscow's Hotel Atlasov in the show.
+The most striking English filming location for Killing Eve is the beautifully preserved Hornsey Town Hall in London.
+Built in 1933, Hornsey plays the role of Moscow’s Hotel Atlasov in the show.
 With its stark, modernist interiors and decorative ironwork, the hotel is gorgeous.

 This is where Eve and her boss Carolyn stay, as they close in on Villanelle in Moscow.
 The hotel lobby, bar, and restaurant scenes were all filmed here (as were scenes from the Oscar-winning Bohemian Rhapsody and Netflix’s The Crown).